Parameterized Complexity of Path Set Packing: Hardness with Respect to Pathwidth Maximum Degree Solution Size.

 \item We create $k$ edge verification paths $P^e_{i,1}$ to $P^e_{i,k}$ with $n+1$ vertices each.
 The path $P^e_{i,j}$ is $(x_{i,1,j},x_{i,2,j},...,x_{i,n,j},c_{i,j})$, that is, its a sequence of vertices $x_{i,1,j}$ to $x_{i,n,j}$ and a vertex $c_{i,j}$ at the end.

 \item For every $j\in[k]$, $i'\in[n]$, we connect $u_{i,i',j}$ to $x_{i,i',j}$.
 These edges connects the vertices of vertex selection path $P_i$ to edge verification paths $P^e_{i,j}$. \end{itemize}

 \item After constructing above mentioned gadgets for every vertex set in $\{V_1,..,V_k\}$, for $1\leq i<j \leq k$, we connect $c_{i,j}$ to $c_{j,i}$.
 We call these edges the inter gadget edges.
-Observe that there are $k \choose 2$ inter gadget edges. \end{itemize} The above completes the construction of $G'$.
-We now construct collection $\mathcal{P}$ of size $nk+ |E|$ as follows.
+Observe that there are $k \choose 2$ inter gadget edges. \end{itemize} \paragraph{}